Father Brown (2013 TV series)

-Father Brown is a cosy mystery detective period comedy drama television series loosely based on the Father Brown short stories by G. K. Chesterton, starring Mark Williams as the crime-solving Roman Catholic priest.
+Father Brown is a British period detective television series loosely based on the Father Brown short stories by G. K. Chesterton, starring Mark Williams as the titular crime-solving Catholic priest.
 Broadcast began on BBC One on 14 January 2013.
-The tenth series premiered on BBC One in January 2023.
+In April 2023 the BBC confirmed that filming had begun on an 11th series, for broadcast in January 2024, and also confirmed the return of Lorna Watson as Sister Boniface.
+The commissioning of series 12 and 13 was confirmed in April 2024.

 Synopsis

 The series is set in England during the early 1950s.
 Father Brown is the priest at St Mary's Catholic Church in the fictional village of Kembleford, located in the Cotswolds.

-Britain is struggling with the aftermath of World War II.
-Rationing is still in effect.
-The Coronation of Queen Elizabeth II took place.
-The death penalty has not yet been abolished, and homosexuality and abortion are still illegal.
-An empathetic man of keen intelligence, Father Brown solves murder cases when members of his parish are involved, when circumstances are strange enough to gain his interest, or when he's directly asked for help.
+Britain is struggling with the aftermath of the Second World War, rationing is still in effect, the Coronation of Queen Elizabeth II took place, the death penalty has not yet been abolished, and homosexuality and abortion are still illegal.
+An empathetic man of keen intelligence, Father Brown solves murder cases when members of his parish are involved, when circumstances are strange enough to gain his interest, or when he is directly asked for help.
 During his investigations, he occasionally neglects his more mundane parish duties.

-He is often helped by the parish secretary, Bridgette McCarthy (Series 1-9), and his housekeeper, Susie Jasinski (Series 1 only).
+He is often helped by the parish secretary, Bridgette McCarthy (Series 1–9), and his housekeeper, Susie Jasinski (Series 1 only).
 He is also sometimes aided by socialite Lady Felicia Montague; her driver, Sid Carter (a former criminal); and her niece, Bunty Windermere.
 In series 10, he is aided by Isabel Devine, his new parish secretary, and Brenda Palmer, his housekeeper.

 Father Brown's interest in local cases and his habit of offering advice and pointing out clues often annoy the local police inspector.
 Father Brown holds no animosity towards the police, but he often embarrasses them with his investigations.

-During World War I, Father Brown served in the British Army.
+During World War I, Father Brown served in the British Army's Gloucestershire Regiment; he served with the same regiment in World War II as a chaplain.
 His experiences as a veteran, along with his vocation as a priest, give him great insight into human nature as well as a desire to offer forgiveness and redemption, wishing to serve his concept of justice rather than strictly following the letter of the law and condemning the guilty.
 Father Brown is obedient to the Seal of confession in the Catholic Church.
 When confronting criminals, he sometimes offers to hear their explanations and confessions without judgment.
-While he then urges them to admit their crimes to the authorities and accept responsibility, he also promises he won't reveal their actions or prevent their escape if they choose otherwise.
+While he then urges them to admit their crimes to the authorities and accept responsibility, he also promises he will not reveal their actions or prevent their escape if they choose otherwise but he will only interfere if they will do something to harm others.